 • Breakfast, lunch, and dinner will be provided every day except for lunch on the first day and lunch in-transit to Perth on the last Sunday.

 • Take your own snack foods if peckish along the way

 • Take extra cash for purchases as we will be stopping at various locations en route

 • If you like a red, or white, a beer, soft drink or spirits, bring what you need or rely on the support drivers doing a bottle run for those unexpected necessities.

-• You’ll want to try the New Norcia local beer and port, which is sold from the New Norcia Hotel.
+• You’ll want to try the New Norcia local beer and port available locally.
 The final dinner in New Norcia is also BYO drinks.

 • The most important thing to take isn’t on the list: a pilgrim’s attitude –